Breville Single And Double Filter Size Lights Flashing (Solved!)

 Conclusion

-It can be very annoying when your Barista express is not working and lights are flashing but you don’t know what it means. in summary, here is how to fix the flashing lights for single and double filter size:
+It can be very annoying when your Barista Express is not working and filter-size lights are flashing but you don’t know what it means.

 • Try to lock the top burr and hopper in properly.